manly-man/moodle-destroyer-tools/README.md

 * auth: get a token for the webservice, do that first.
 It is interactive
 * init: will list the courses you enrolled in you can interactively select the ones you want to grade.
 Don't put in too many, your admin will thank you.
 * sync: retreives the metadata from moodle for your selected courses.
 If many courses are selected, this will take a while.
-* status: without any arguments, it will only display due assignments, detection is WIP.
+* status: without any arguments, it will only display due assignments, see commandline help.
+* pull: retrieves and stores submissions for grading.
+Creates a file for grading result and feedback, interface unstable.
+* grade: interprets pull's file with grades in it, submits grades to moodle users, interface unstable.

 #### Planned Subcommands

-* pull: retrieves and stores submissions for grading.
-Creates a file for grading result and Feedback.
-Is up next.
 * config: like git, could be useful.
-* ?: use grading file from pull as input to submit grades to moodle.
 * ?: maybe help grading even further.

 #### planned